 Age has a way of slowing name recognition, but it wasn’t long before the name Sandy Alderson surfaced.
 Oddly, that presented a dilemma of sorts.
 I have always followed a belief that people of celebrity deserve some privacy in public venues.
 Sandy Alderson was at NYSEG Stadium to watch Met baseball prospects not to engage in conversation with me.
 Yet, it’s always my habit to introduce myself to the folks who sit around me at a baseball game.
 The social aspect of watching baseball is one of the pleasures of the game.
 I wasn’t sure how I wanted to handle that divergence.

 It was a Juan Lagares at-bat in the bottom of the first inning that was the icebreaker.
 The B-Mets were playing the Fighting Phils from Reading, and Lagares was the B-Met rightfielder that night.
-Lagares was on a tear, ripping Double-A pitching at a .370 clip after his arrival in Binghamton.
+Lagares was on a tear, ripping Double-A pitching at a .370 clip after his arrival to Binghamton.
 I would later come to believe it was Lagares and Reese Havens that Sandy had really come to see.

 Lagares pieced together an uncanny at-bat that lasted 13 pitches with the outfield prospect flying out to the warning track in left field on the final pitch.
 I leaned towards Sandy and said, “Now that was a major league at-bat.”
 Knowing what I know now about the Met organizational approach to hitting and the role average number of pitches in an at bat means when evaluating prospects, I would have predicted Sandy’s response to my comment.
 It was like the flood gates opened and conversation flowed easily between the two of us for the rest of the night.